kailashchoudhary29/assignment-project-1/README.md

-# 🧪 RudderStack SDET Automation Framework
+# 🧪 SDET Automation Framework

 This repository contains a basic test automation framework for validating essential RudderStack flows using **WebdriverIO**, **CucumberJS**, and **JavaScript**.
 The framework is environment-configurable and integrates with GitHub Actions to run scheduled test executions.